Freelancing 101: Your Complete Guide to Starting Successful Freelance Work

 Also known as an “independent contractor,” a freelancer is someone who is self-employed and is not necessarily tied with a single company.
 Some freelancers might use an agency to connect them with work opportunities, however, most freelancers use networking and their contacts to generate jobs.
 These types of workers are often working on several projects at once, and take care of the accounting, taxes, and other aspects of their business.
 Generally, freelance work is short-term and is paid by the job or by the hour (though some may use a retainer if the client frequently uses their services).
 Though freelancers are similar to sole proprietors, there are major differences between the two.
 A sole trader, also known as a sole proprietorship, refers to a specific legal business structure while a freelancer does not inherently refer to any legal status.
-A sole proprietorship is the most common business structure for freelancers, however, many freelancers choose to register as a limited liability company (LLC) or a partnership instead.
+A sole proprietorship is the most common business structure for freelancers, however, many freelancers choose to register as a limited liability company (LLC definition) or a partnership instead.

 What Is Freelance Work?

 The digital economy has made freelancing a more viable choice for workers.
 Video chat and collaboration applications, like Slack, allow workers to be present without being physically in the office.
 Common freelance jobs include:

 - Web development